Looking Closely at the Growth Curve for PLBY Group Inc. (PLBY)

 PLBY’s Market Performance

-PLBY stocks went down by -18.39% for the week, with a monthly drop of -35.68% and a quarterly performance of -53.27%, while its annual performance rate touched -83.78%.
-The volatility ratio for the week stands at 9.40% while the volatility levels for the past 30 days are set at 7.96% for PLBY Group Inc..
-The simple moving average for the period of the last 20 days is -11.54% for PLBY stocks with a simple moving average of -61.17% for the last 200 days.
+PLBY stocks went up by 32.40% for the week, with a monthly drop of -8.31% and a quarterly performance of -38.55%, while its annual performance rate touched -78.99%.
+The volatility ratio for the week stands at 12.72% while the volatility levels for the past 30 days are set at 9.17% for PLBY Group Inc..
+The simple moving average for the period of the last 20 days is 8.58% for PLBY stocks with a simple moving average of -54.36% for the last 200 days.

 Analysts’ Opinion of PLBY